EndPointCorp/end-point-blog/2010/07/26/localize-in-destroy.html.md

 [mark@sokt ~]$
 ```

 Notice how particularly insidious the above is.
-We not only don't know what the error was from the eval block that immediately precedes the evaluation of $@, but we actually think it succeeds!
+We not only don’t know what the error was from the eval block that immediately precedes the evaluation of $@, but we actually think it succeeds!

 Finally, the 3rd condition: